From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 • You run Windows 11

-• VSCode is already installed
+• VSCode is installed

 • Git is installed